Join Our Team

 Summary of the Position

-PYR seeks to model an intentionally welcoming, positive rowing experience for our returning 7th and 8th grade athletes.
+PYR seeks to model an intentionally welcoming, positive high school rowing experience for graduates of our PYR middle school program as well as other programs from around the Seattle area.
 We believe that providing this experience is foundational to increasing access and belonging for both the sport and our team.

 About this Role